davatorium/rofi/doc/rofi.1.markdown

 Enable, disable sorting.
 This setting can be changed at runtime (see `-kb-toggle-sort`).

-`-sort-method` 'method'  to specify the sorting method.
+`-sorting-method` 'method'  to specify the sorting method.

 There are 2 sorting method: